 Font and Colors

 The red color of the logo demonstrates Koopa’s large size, strength, and frightening abilities.
-Bowser can emit bursts of fire or entire streams, exhale smoke, and roar frighteningly.
+Bowser can emit bursts of fire or entire streams of fire, exhale smoke, and roar frighteningly.
 The shade conveys danger and the possibility of incinerating an opponent.
 It emphasizes the character’s explosive temper.